-This is actually a really good way to find fake reviews as sellers usually ask multiple people to give a fake review at the same time.
-Such service providers offer packages of 50 or 100 fake reviews for a product with a set price, so usually, those reviews are also done in quick succession.
+This is a really good way to find fake reviews as sellers usually ask multiple people to give a fake review simultaneously.
+Such service providers offer packages of 50 or 100 fake reviews for a product with a set price, so those reviews are usually done in quick succession.
 Set the review filter to “Most recent” and scroll through.
 If there are many 5-star or 1-star reviews posted over a short period, like 1-3 days, then there is a possibility those reviews are fake.

 Check reviewer’s history

-It isn't practical to review each reviewer's profile to see if they are a fake reviewer.
-However, if a specific review is really standing out and directly affecting your decision making, then it's worth to check out the reviewer's history.
-Below are some common things you need to look for in reviewer profiles to confirm they are a fake reviewer or not:
+It isn’t practical to review each reviewer’s profile to see if they are a fake reviewer.
+However, if a specific review stands out and directly affects your decision-making, then it’s worth checking out the reviewer’s history.
+Below are some common things you need to look for in reviewer profiles to confirm whether they are a fake reviewer or not: